-As part of obtaining reasonable assurance about whether Ekalaka Public Schools' financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether Ekalaka Public Schools financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying schedule of schedule of findings and responses as item 2023-002.

-Ekalaka Public Schools' Response to Findings
+Ekalaka Public Schools's Response to Findings

-Government Auditing Standards requires the auditor to perform limited procedures on the Ekalaka Public Schools' response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+Government Auditing Standards requires the auditor to perform limited procedures on the Ekalaka Public Schools response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
 The District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.